Sahith-Chandra/Memoz/README.md

 - User profile database: stores usernames and passwords.
 - Memo database: stores memos together based on the user logged in.
 Work Delegation
-- Sahith: Will work on the CSS of the whole program
+- Sahith: Will work on the CSS of the whole program.
+Will also implement client-side JavaScript.
 - Andrew: Will design the digital art needed for the program.
 Will also implement the majority of the client-side Javascript.
 - Preet: Will build the HTML for the website.